clemence-g/VIRGO_GW/README.md

 ## Data

 The project uses several sources of publicly available data.
+Raw and processed data are not included in this repository because some datasets can be large.
+The repository contains the code required to download and process the data.

 ### Seismic data